You’re probably wondering why you’re reading an article about guest blogging in 2023. Aren’t we all tired of this tired old marketing tactic?

 2. Have generated the most backlinks in the past year or

 3. Have generated the most shares in the past year.

 You could also research one of their competitors, and check out the above.

-Then offer to send title ideas based on these.
-Of course, this can be tricky sometimes since the titles you send have to be contextually relevant to your target page i.e. the page you hope to link to.
+Then check out LSI keywords and search out subheadings to generate topic ideas.
+Of course, this can be tricky sometimes since the topics you write on have to be contextually relevant to your target page i.e. the page you hope to link to.

 But even when there are no direct linking opportunities to your own page, if you do a good job the first time, you have won the trust of the editor and can always contribute another article (if all works out well).

 The end goal of your guest posting efforts is to be published in a big-name publication.
 That won’t happen if you keep sending generic pitches.
 In 2013, you could get away with templates like this:

 Today, you wouldn’t.
 Many editors wouldn’t even look at them twice because they’re too generic.

 This was one of my most effective pitch templates.
 I’ve since improved it.
 Despite a couple of typos in the email, it got answered the same day.